Pradumnasaraf/SocialSlash/README.md

 }
 ```

-- Now you can access your links by hitting the endpoint.
+- Now Vercel will automatically redeploy the project with your links.
+After the deployment is complete, you can access your links by hitting the endpoint.
 For example, if you want to access your GitHub profile, you can hit `https://your-deployed-url-on-vercel/github` and you will be redirected to your GitHub profile.

 (You can also fork the project and deploy by yourself on Vercel)